Kyriosity/use-dev/src/TuttiFrutti/WizConstr/README.md

 This writing is now <samp>DRAFT</samp> but not <samp>DEBRIS</samp> &thinsp;&mdash;&thinsp; its project is experimental but working, and extensible.

 Nevertheless, this project must be a trial and a collector of ideas for the real production version.
+Even its title must be improved.
+Other pending ideas are marked below with 💡.

 ## Scheme